thebabar/thebabar.github.io/learn/6010/week2r.md

 Humans differ in goals, values, and motivation.
 A learner lacking purpose—or operating under imposed goals—may appear to fail despite having capacity to learn.

 ### 2. Moral and Social Context Influences Behavior
-Human behavior in experiments may reflect:
-- fear of judgment
-- desire to please evaluators
-- cultural norms around authority, failure, or uncertainty
-- value systems vary
+Human behavior is influenced by many factors which make it complicated to observe real behavior in experiments.
+One factor is definition and interpretation of values and morality.
+Another could be variance in cultural norms.
 These factors complicate interpretation of outcomes.

 ### 3. Knowledge Is Context-Sensitive
 Effective action in one environment may not transfer cleanly to another.
 Apparent failure may reflect contextual mismatch rather than lack of knowledge.